brightdigit/ContributeWordPress/Content/tutorials/asynchronous-multi-threaded-parallel-world-of-swift.md

     whole device or application with one thread but allow for many actions to take place simultaneously
--   Avoid Convoluted Logic in favor of Easy Maintenance - make it easier for the *next* developer to update your code, don't over optimize without componentizing
+-   Avoid Convoluted Logic in favor of Easy Maintenance - make it easier for the *next* developer to update your code, don’t over optimize without componentizing
--   Provide Fast UI Experience over a Speedier Logic - giving healthy feedback to the user of what's going on is more important than a faster application - again avoid freezing your app and device
+-   Provide Fast UI Experience over a Speedier Logic - giving healthy feedback to the user of what’s going on is more important than a faster application - again avoid freezing your app and device
--   Use Abstractions As Much As Possible - unless you are into highly processor intense applications - use Apple's provided abstractions (i.e. Combine, etc..) rather lower-level direct APIs (i.e. Threads)
+-   Use Abstractions As Much As Possible - unless you are into highly processor intense applications - use Apple’s provided abstractions (i.e. Combine, etc..) rather lower-level direct APIs (i.e. Threads)
 -   Avoid Callback Hell with Promises and Futures - for simple non-UI code use Promises and Futures to organize multiple asynchronous